awsdocs/aws-lambda-developer-guide/doc_source/configuration-versions.md

 Each Lambda function version has a unique ARN\.
 After you publish a version, you can't change the ARN or the function code\.

-## Resource Policies<a name="versioning-permissions"></a>
+## Resource policies<a name="versioning-permissions"></a>

 When you use a [resource\-based policy](access-control-resource-based.md) to give a service, resource, or account access to your function, the scope of that permission depends on whether you applied it to a function or to one version of a function:
 + If you use a qualified function name \(such as `helloworld:1`\), the permission is valid for invoking the `helloworld` function version 1 *only* using its qualified ARN\.
 Using any other ARNs results in a permission error\.
 + If you use an unqualified function name \(such as `helloworld`\), the permission is valid only for invoking the `helloworld` function using the unqualified function ARN\.
 Using any other ARNs, including `$LATEST`, results in a permission error\.
 + If you use the `$LATEST` qualified function name \(such as `helloworld:$LATEST`\), the permission is valid for invoking the `helloworld` function *only* using its qualified ARN\.
 Using an unqualified ARN results in a permission error\.

 You can simplify the management of event sources and resource policies by using function aliases\.
-For more information, see [AWS Lambda Function Aliases](configuration-aliases.md)\.
+For more information, see [AWS Lambda function aliases](configuration-aliases.md)\.